 - Making repairs in a reasonable time

 - Posting warning signs about problems

 Proving a slip and fall claim

 It is best to act quickly when you have a slip and fall claim.
 It can easily become your word against the defendant’s if you do not have corroborating evidence.

 Try to obtain the names and addresses of any witnesses.
 Take photos of the area, and especially of the hazardous condition that led to the fall.
 Take note of any details– like who was working that day– and pay attention to anyone who can testify how long the hazard was present.
 Seek a medical evaluation as soon as possible.
 Muscle aches or soreness and can become more intense over the first couple days– but seeing a doctor will improve your recovery and help document your claim.

 Contact us at Douglas and London

 Act as quickly as possible.
 Get your injuries checked out by a doctor as soon as you can.
 File an incident report with the store.
-Speak with a slip and fall lawyer in New York from our firm.
+Speak with the New York City slip and fall lawyers from our firm.
 We will take steps to preserve evidence, handle communications on your behalf, and guide your case.